-Try this tasty recipe for hearty chicken jambalaya.
-Chicken, spicy andouille sausage and vegetables are slowly simmered with tomatoes, rice and broth.
+Try this delicious recipe for hearty chicken jambalaya.
+Chicken, spicy andouille sausage and vegetables are slowly simmered with tomatoes, rice and broth for a one-pot meal.

 This post may contain affiliate links.
 Click here to learn more about how affiliate links are used on this site.